DeepWiSe888/Toolbox/AW-UWB-EV-02/labs/plot_datas/readme.md

 3. Change the IP address of the network adapter to 192.168.0.3

-4. Run the udp receiving tool from '../../tools/receive_tools.exe',and will save the radar data to local.
+4. Run the udp receiving tool from '../../tools/receive_tools.exe',and the tool will send radar data over udp to port 8080.

+5. Run 'plot_data.py' to plot radar data real time.

+    ```python
+    python plot_data.py
+    ```

+6. Run 'receiving_data_and_save.py' to save radar data.

+    ```python
+    python receiving_data_and_save.py
+    ```

-5. Modifying the radar data path,folder  can only store dataset with the suffix txt.
+7. Modifying the radar data path,folder  can only store dataset with the suffix dat.

     ```python
     path = "./datas/"